LANG 105 Beginning Conversational Chinese

 8:30 am: Grab a jianbing (crepe stuffed with egg, scallions, and cilantro) before class.

-9:00 am: Discuss the top 10 skills employers look for in class and how you can develop them in your careers course.
-Which skills do you already have and which would you need to work on?
+9:00 am: In class, discuss the top 10 skills employers look for and how you can plan to develop them in college.
+Which skills do you need to work on?

 11:00 am: Chinese class!
 Learn how to introduce yourself to different people in the career ladder.
 Practice introducing yourself to a CEO and to a student.

-12:00 pm: Lunch and study hall – review your vocab from this morning and practice your introductions with your friends.
+12:00 pm: Lunch and study hall—head to the cafeteria across campus to review vocab from this morning and practice introductions with your friends.

-2:00 pm: Visit a TV station and see a news show being filmed.
-Meet with the American producer who has lived in China for 5 years.
-Introduce yourself to her colleagues and use your vocab from earlier.
+2:00 pm: Visit the US Embassy and learn what it takes to become a diplomat.
+Meet with an embassy staff member who has lived in China for 5 years.
+Introduce yourself to her colleagues with your new vocabulary.

 5:00 pm: Play pick-up basketball on-campus with Chinese students.

-6:30 pm: Group dinner in the cafeteria to catch up on the day and look ahead to tomorrow.
+6:00 pm: Grab dinner in small groups at the Chinese barbecue down the street.
+Catch up on the day and look ahead to tomorrow.

 8:00 pm: Movie night in the dorm with Chinese snacks.